 - Research has shown that buckwheat can help to lower cholesterol and blood pressure.

-- Buckwheat is high in the flavonoid, rutin, which helps to prevent disease through its antioxidant effect.
+- Buckwheat is high in rutin, a flavonoid that helps to prevent disease through its antioxidant effect.

-- Buckwheat is a rich source for magnesium (so are beans and nuts).
+- Buckwheat, beans, and nuts are all rich sources of magnesium.
 Magnesium acts as a cofactor for over 300 enzymes in the human body!
 All reactions that involve ATP (the energy currency of our cells) depend on magnesium.
 Got magnesium?